 Franklin Anderson, Director of Inclusive Philanthropy and Development

-Franklin Anderson is the Director of Development and Inclusive Philanthropy at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
+Franklin Anderson (he/him) is the Director of Development and Inclusive Philanthropy at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
 Anderson is a passionate professional who fights for equal rights and opportunities for all marginalized communities.
 His passion in the disability space is ensuring the disability community has access to education, economic opportunity and fair representation in society broadly.